FrostyTheSouthernSnowman/2022-science-project/ideas.md

 ## V3: A Slightly Different Idea Rooted in the Same Algorithm
 Use the old protocol as a way of approximating gradients.

+## V4: Binary Search to Find Local Minima of Functions
+Just use binary search to find minimum of a 1d function.